 Q: What are the Best Features of An Oscillating Tower Fan?

-A: Here are the Top 5 Best Features of Using an Oscillating Tower Fan:
+Here are the Top 5 Best Features of Using an Oscillating Tower Fan:

 -

-Circulates air: Oscillating fans help to circulate air in a room, which can help to keep a room much cooler than a stationary fan.
+Circulates air: Oscillating fans help circulate air in a room, which can help keep a room much cooler than a stationary fan.
 This is especially helpful in large rooms, where the air can become stagnant.

 -